-ITALIAN (Continuing Pathway - Semester 1 and Semester 2)
+76. Subject Name: Italian (Continuing Pathway - Semester 1 and 2)

-In Italian at Year 9 students continue their journey in learning to use every day spoken and written Italian language to exchange information, communicate their opinions, make comparisons and for enjoyment.
+Description of the Learning: In Italian at Year 9 students continue their journey in learning to use every day spoken and written Italian language to exchange information, communicate their opinions, make comparisons and for enjoyment.
 The course aims at developing students' skills in Italian language and their knowledge of Italian culture and history.
-Students will be exposed to a variety of texts and activities and where possible engage in real situations to communicate in the language learnt in class.
-The course incorporates excursions to relevant local and Melbourne venues as well as presentations by guest speakers which will enhance students' learning and accentuate the value of Italian language in our contemporary world.
-Give yourself an advantage: study Italian & become bilingual!
+Students will be